WHAT IS INFLAMMATION?

 Yogurt and Cheese – Yogurt and cheese contain probiotics – A microorganism that provides health benefits when consumed.
 The purpose of probiotics found in cheese and yogurt ingested microorganisms associated with benefits for humans and animals.
 Dairy products contain calcium and also provide protein, phosphorus, Vitamin A, and Vitamin D

 Organic Grass-Fed Meats – Organic and grass-fed farm animals such as organic poultry, pork, beef, lamb are healthier, and their meat provides nutritional value.
 Meats are high levels of anti-inflammatory omega-3 fatty acids and contain beta-carotene, iron, zinc and magnesium.

-Bone Broth – Bone broth causes collagen and other nutrients.
-Their cartilage and tendons contain glucosamine – which you may have seen sold as a supplement for arthritis and joint pain.
+Bone Broth – Bone broth contains collagen and other nutrients.
+Cartilage and tendons contain glucosamine – which you may have seen sold as a supplement for arthritis and joint pain.
 The broth is also full of anti-inflammatory amino acids, the glycine, and proline.

 Eggs – Many doctors called this a “perfect food,” given their high content of protein, Vitamins A and B, and biotin.
 Eggs help inflammation because eggs contain the potent carotenoids zeaxanthin and lutein (both good for vision), as well as choline (good for brain and heart function).
 According to nutrition experts, organic eggs contain higher levels of omega-3 fatty acids.